iforking/vlog/README.md

 ## Do log

 Logger has six levels: Trace/Debug/Info/Warn/Error/Critical.
-Log methods can use format string to format params, if has more params than placeholders, the param will be print after formatted string, joined by a space char.
+Log methods can use format string to format params, if has more params than placeholders, the remain params will be output after formatted string.

 ```go
 logger.Info("start the server")